The Rover's "Body"

 - Structure Bottom and sides are the frame of the chassis; top is the rover equipment deck (its "back"); bottom is the belly pan.
 Note that for new Sampling and Caching interior workspace, the belly pan in that front end of the rover (about first 1 1/2 feet from front end) is dropped soon after the rover lands.
 This exposes the workspace to Martian atmosphere and makes more room for sample handling operations within that workspace.

-Rover BodyThe Mars 2020 rover relies on the successful design of the Mars Science Laboratory rover, Curiosity.
-However, the Mars 2020 rover has a new science and technology toolbox.
+Rover BodyThe Perseverance rover relies on the successful design of the Mars Science Laboratory rover, Curiosity.
+However, Perseverance has a new science and technology toolbox.
 An important difference is that this rover can sample and cache minerals.
-To do so, the rover has a new coring drill to collect samples.
+To do so, Perseverance has a new coring drill to collect samples.
 The samples are then sealed in tubes and placed on the surface of Mars.

 In the future, another space mission could potentially pick up the samples and bring them to Earth for detailed analysis.